-Data corruption is just a nightmare for an individual who uses computer in day-to-day life.
+Data corruption is just a nightmare for an individual who uses the computer in day-to-day life.
 We all know that computers have become an indispensable part of our lives.
 Day by day, we’re becoming increasingly dependent on computers for almost every work we do daily.
 Its primary function is to make our work easy, swift and convenient.
-Generally, a computer is used to store very large amount of data, i.e. 1000 gigabytes to terabytes.
+Generally, a computer is used to store a very large amount of data, i.e. 1000 gigabytes to terabytes.
 The data and information stored on a computer, are certainly the most valuable things for an individual as well as the organization.
 It definitely takes a lot of time in collecting the data, but sometimes a single second is enough to lose that forever.
 Yes, you heard it correct.

 As no computer file is immune to corruption, so as the storage media.
 In fact, the chances for storage media corruption are always high as compared to file corruption.
 Here we’re discussing on removable storage media corruption.